 The 5 Key Features that Define a Lake

 From space, it is easy to see that the Earth’s composition is two-thirds water.
-The world is 71% water, and 96.5% of those waters are oceans.
+The world is 71% water, and 96.5% of that is made up of oceans.
 So what about the remaining 3.5% of all the world’s waters?
 These remaining bodies of water are distributed into various freshwater habitats such as rivers, streams, ponds, wetlands, and lakes.
 Here, a whole different ecosystem lives.
 Only about 1.2% of the Earth’s waters can be used as drinking water.
 The rest are locked up in ice caps, permafrost, or glaciers, while some freshwater are buried underground.
 There are two types of aquatic biomes in the world – the marine biome and the freshwater biome.
 All marine biomes have high saltwater content, such as the seas and oceans.
 Freshwater biomes do not entirely mean they are free of salt, but they have less or low salt content levels than oceanic masses.
 It is classified into three main types: lakes, rivers, and wetlands.
 So what attributes help distinguish a lake?

-1. Lakes are inland depressions filled with water.
+1. Lakes are inland depressions filled with water

 First things first, let’s talk about how lakes are formed.
-All lakes are water-filled depressions on the surface of Earth called basins.
+All lakes are water-filled depressions on the surface of the earth called basins.
 These basins are formed in multiple ways, such as glacial imprints left through moving glaciers, abandoned parts of rivers, volcanic craters, and more.
 But the most common way is through changes in plate tectonics.
 When the Earth’s crust moves and creates faults, these faults form natural basins or land depressions that are filled with water over time through rainfall or flowing streams.
 Lakes are characterized by an inland basin filled with water or surrounded and enclosed by land.
 Since they are confined to landmass, they do not flow like rivers and streams.

 There are, however, open lakes where the water eventually flows to the sea.
 Most lakes have outlets below or above the water surface, where water is lost through the surface or underground.
 On the other hand, closed lakes only lose water through evaporation.

-2. Lakes are standing, slow-moving bodies of water.
+2. Lakes are standing, slow-moving bodies of water